Long Range Rifle – Journey to a Mile – Congrats to 2015, 2016 & 2017 graduates!

 This class is not easy.
-We have used our decades of combined experience to condense 60 hours worth of instruction into a 3-day class.
-With a proper attitude, anyone can enjoy this long range precision rifle class and learn a great deal, whether an experienced hunter or a novice shooter.
+We have used our decades of combined experience to condense 50 hours worth of instruction into a 3-day class.
+With a proper attitude, anyone can enjoy this long range precision rifle class and learn a great deal.
+Whether you are an experienced hunter or a novice shooter, you will grow in your skills.
 You should anticipate being exhausted, proud and exhilarated by graduation evening!

 We anticipate everyone will hit a 1000-yard target by the end of day 2, and some will complete their journey to 1 mile on the 3rd day!
 We have designed this course to assist you in retaining the information you learn.
 We believe that what you remember in 6 months is much more important that what we tell you during the class.

 We have all experienced classes in which 100 pieces of information are “taught” and a week later we have forgotten all of them.
 We believe it is better to follow Paredo’s Principle, so we examine the aspects of long range precision rifle shooting that make 80% of the difference and we focus on developing THOSE skills.